apache/druid/docs/multi-stage-query/reference.md

 Join conditions, if present, must be equalities.
 It is not necessary to include a join condition; for example, `CROSS JOIN` and comma join do not require join conditions.

-As an example, the following statement has a single join chain where `orders` is the base input, and `products` and `customers` are non-base leaf inputs.
-The query will first read `products` and `customers`, then broadcast both to the stage that reads `orders`.
-That stage loads the broadcast inputs (`products` and `customers`) in memory, and walks through `orders` row by row.
-The results are then aggregated and written to the table `orders_enriched`.
+The following example has a single join chain where `orders` is the base input while `products` and `customers` are non-base leaf inputs.
 The broadcast inputs (`products` and `customers`) must fall under the limit on broadcast table footprint, but the base `orders` input can be unlimited in size.

+The query reads `products` and `customers` and then broadcasts both to the stage that reads `orders`.
+That stage loads the broadcast inputs (`products` and `customers`) in memory and walks through `orders` row by row.
+The results are aggregated and written to the table `orders_enriched`.

 ```
 REPLACE INTO orders_enriched